Affiliated Hospitals and Clinical Sites

 Opened in 1996, the Connecticut Children’s Medical Center is the region’s only full-service hospital devoted exclusively to the care of children.
 Located on the extensive medical campus shared by Hartford Hospital and the Institute of Living, Connecticut Children’s is a 187-bed facility that serves northern Connecticut and receives pediatric referrals from throughout the Northeast.
 All inpatient pediatric rotations are at Connecticut Children’s.
 This state-of-the-art facility is supplemented by neonatal intensive care beds at John Dempsey Hospital and Hartford Hospital, and by child psychiatry beds at the Institute of Living.

-Hartford Hospital and the Institute of Living
+Hartford Hospital, Hospital of Central Connecticut, and the Institute of Living

 The oldest and largest hospital in the Hartford area, Hartford Hospital, an 850-bed, acute care, regional medical center, provides care in all medical specialties.
 It is a major teaching site with outstanding ratings from third- and fourth-year students who rotate through clinical clerkships in all major disciplines.
 A rich array of clinical electives are available as well.
 The flagship for Connecticut Health Systems, Hartford Hospital is a major regional trauma center and site of Life Star, an air ambulance service.
 The hospital serves as the major heart and liver transplant center.
 The Institute of Living provides comprehensive care and treatment for psychiatric and chemically-dependent patients.